aminul91/aminul91-Academic_Unibamberg/Trajectory data analysis project/implementation/README.md

 5. Make sure that in your database there is **geolifeDataset** and **result-groupA** tables.
 (Structures were defined by Mobi chair)
 6. Run **read_geolife.py** file.
 Finally check the **geolifeDataset** table for inserted trajectories.

+**Uploading our own data to the database**
+1.We have inserted our own data collected at Bamberg by a python script 2.We have wriiten insert outdoor data,insert outfoor ground truth and other insert python script to insert data at server from our collected csv file

 **Staypoint detection**
 1. Insert your database credentials into database.ini file.